wp-plugins/jabber-feed/readme.txt

 `--with-tidy` compilation option in PHP 5.
 Without this, you won't have access to the XHTML option and all notifications will be sent as a normal textual message.

-* OPTIONAL: to use the SRV records on the admin JID, which is the correct way of resolving the server and port addresses for a domain, the PEAR extension NET_DNS must be
+* OPTIONAL: if the plugin is installed on a BSD (Mac included), in order to use the SRV records on the admin JID, which is the correct way of resolving the server and port addresses for a domain, the PEAR extension NET_DNS must be
 installed: 'pear install NET_DNS' (Note that it will ask to have php compiled with 'mhash' option).
+If it is installed on Windows, it is not anymore mandatory if you have PHP 5.3.0 or later installed (under this version of PHP, you should also install this extension to benefit SRV records).
+Linux servers do not need this extension to have SRV.
 Note for gentoo users: you must set the 'mhash' USE flag.

 = Working Platforms =